|

 05.12.07

-When we discover what we consider to be great resources parents, teachers and educators can use to build into children's lives the love of learning we like to share them with CCF site visitors. www.ideanerd.com is one such resource and Zack Johnston is the educator who's put it together.
+When we discover what we consider to be great resources parents, teachers and educators can use to build into children's lives the love of learning we like to share them with CCF site visitors. ideanerd.blogspot.com/ is one such resource and Zack Johnston is the educator who's put it together.

 Are Audiobooks Cheating Our Children?